-We’re only mentioning this area briefly, because we’ve already covered the sector in much more detail in our piece on “Blockchain in pharma” (note: link to article).
+We’re only mentioning this area briefly, because we’ve already covered the sector in much more detail in our piece on “Blockchain in pharma”.
 We highly recommend reading that for a thorough look on how blockchain can be utilized in that specific part of the broader healthcare sector.
 Here is the gist of it:

 Blockchain’s core features such as immutability, transparency, as well as its ability to facilitate frictionless sharing of data and cooperation across networks of various stakeholders can significantly boost the efficiency and security of pharmaceutical supply chains, which are known for their complexity.
 This would streamline supply chain management, eliminate, or at the very least greatly reduce, bad actors, counterfeit products and theft across the supply chain.
 This approach also has the added benefit of making it much easier for companies to comply with regulations.

-Blockchain can also be used to improve clinical trials and cooperation between R&D centers, which would greatly help medical research and drug discovery.
+Blockchain in healthcare can also be used to improve clinical trials and cooperation between R&D centers, which would greatly help medical research and drug discovery.

 Secure and efficient data management

 Ensuring patient privacy and personal data protection is of the utmost importance in the healthcare sector.
 Unfortunately, inefficient processes, bad practices and vulnerabilities against cyber attacks hamper companies’ ability to manage medical data.
-The implementation of blockchain technology could help resolve these pressing issues.
+The implementation of blockchain in healthcare could help resolve these pressing issues.

 Blockchain-based solutions for storage and sharing of medical records can greatly improve the industry’s ability to fend off hackers.
 Such solutions will also allow for patients to retain control of their health records, granting them the full authority to decide who can access their medical data.